-Many, but certainly not all, people believe that human-caused emissions of greenhouse gases into the atmosphere will result in significant global warming and catastrophic climate changes.
+Many, but certainly not all, people believe that human-caused emissions of greenhouse gases into the atmosphere will result in significant global warming and potentially catastrophic climate changes.
 Thus, many believe that humans must severely reduce or eliminate emissions of greenhouse gases, especially carbon dioxide.
 To address this potential environmental problem, many countries and local regions within countries, have implemented policies to reduce emissions, see State & Trends Report Charts Global Growth of Carbon Pricing.
 The United States has not enacted a legally binding national policy to reduce emissions.
 On June 26, 2009, the US House of Representatives passed a Carbon Cap and Trade Bill by a slim 219 - 212 vote.
 However, the US Senate put off a vote on Carbon Cap and Trade, most likely to avoid such a controversial issue, and it never became law.
-The closeness of the House vote shows how divided the country is on this issue.
-A Carbon Cap and Trade policy is supported by the Obama administration.
+Recently, in December 2015 at the United Nations Climate Change Conference in Paris, 178 nations, including the United States, agreed to nationally determined pledges to reduce greenhouse gas emissions over time.
+US Secretary of State John Kerry signed the agreement.
+However, the deal is not legally binding in that the emission reduction targets submitted by each country are goals and not internationally punishable.
+According the US Constitution, international treaties with legally binding commitments must be ratified by congress, and it is highly unlikely that the current congress would even vote on the agreement, let alone approve it.
+President Obama will likely ratify the agreement by executive order later this year, however, the next president would be able to rescind the US agreement through another executive order.
+The closeness of the House vote on carbon cap and trade in 2009 and the inability of the Obama administration to gain congressional approval on the Paris agreement shows how divided the US is on this issue.
 The debate over a national carbon cap and trade policy has been out of the spotlight recently because of the struggling economy, but it will likely resurface.
 Meanwhile several state and regional governing authorities have passed and enacted carbon emission reduction policies within the United States.

-The June 2009 Carbon Cap and Trade legislation would have required the United States to severely reduce its emissions of carbon dioxide over the next four decades to a level 83% below what the US emitted in the year 2005.
-Of course that would be great if there were no costs involved.
-However, there is little doubt that this would greatly increase the cost of energy.
+The June 2009 Carbon Cap and Trade legislation would have required the United States to severely reduce its emissions of carbon dioxide over the next four decades to a level 83% below what the US emitted in the year 2005, while the Paris agreement pledges to reduce emissions to 28% below 2005 levels by the year 2025.
+Of course those reductions would be great if there were no costs involved.
+However, there is little doubt that this would increase the cost of energy.
 Those in favor of Cap and Trade or some other carbon emission reduction legislation believe action must be taken now to avoid or at least reduce the potential harm from human-caused global warming and climate change that will occur if we do not reduce carbon dioxide emissions.
 The basic environmental concern related to human emissions of greenhouse gases is described simply in What is the Greenhouse Effect?
 Many of those against Carbon Cap and Trade either do not think emission controls are necessary at all (not worried about potential human-caused climate change) or that Cap and Trade is too expensive to justify against the possible benefits.

 This issue is obviously relevant to all of us.
-I think it is important to learn about Carbon Cap and Trade or similar legislation and personally decide whether or not it is a good plan.
+It is important to learn about Carbon Cap and Trade or similar legislation and personally decide whether or not it is a good plan.
 Armed with this understanding, we can then discuss our feelings on this issue with our elected representatives and other concerned citizens.